PlanB-Network/bitcoin-educational-content/courses/btc104/en.md

 Let's say we release a new algorithmic stablecoin called AlgoCoin that uses the rebase method to ensure a price of $1.
 In such a scenario, AlgoCoin would automatically adjust the supply of tokens to maintain a stable price.
 This would be achieved by increasing or decreasing the supply of tokens based on the price change of the token.

-If the price of AlgoCoin were above $1, the algorithm would increase the supply of tokens, effectively reducing the price of each token.
-Conversely, if the price of AlgoCoin was below $1, the protocol could somehow decrease the supply of tokens to increase the price of each token.
+If the price of AlgoCoin were above 1 dollar, the algorithm would increase the supply of tokens, effectively reducing the price of each token.
+Conversely, if the price of AlgoCoin was below 1 dollar, the protocol could somehow decrease the supply of tokens to increase the price of each token.

 This method would ensure that the price of AlgoCoin remains stable over time while still allowing for fluctuations in market demand.

 Now, it's important to note that reducing the circulating supply of a token, for example, by buying it automatically at market price or by destroying some supply with fees or storage costs, all without hurting its utility and thus its demand, is not as trivial as it may seem.
 When algorithmic stablecoins rely on complex rulesets to maintain their price stability, this makes them prone to technical and financial vulnerabilities.
 Which, if you follow the space, are taken advantage of regularly.

 In May 2022, some traders exploited a vulnerability in TerraUSD (UST), one of the major algorithmic stablecoins.
-As a result, UST's value plummeted from $18.7 billion to under $100 million within a month, representing a staggering [99.5%](https://www.coingecko.com/en/coins/terraclassicusd) decline.
+As a result, UST's value plummeted from 18.7 billion dollars to under 100 million dollars within a month, representing a staggering [99.5%](https://www.coingecko.com/en/coins/terraclassicusd) decline.

 With this in mind, while algorithmic stablecoins have gained attention for their potential to revolutionise the way we think about stable value in the digital world, it is important to note that they are still a relatively new concept and have been prone to bugs and vulnerabilities.
 As they are only partially, or at times, not backed by physical assets and rely heavily on developers and coding, as well as on delicate attempts at financial engineering, we recommend exercising caution and thoroughly researching before using any algorithmic stablecoins.